The Goulash Archipelago

-The can't-we-all-get-along 1867-ers were not helped by the fact that Archduke Franz Ferdinand, heir to the aging Franz Josef until the unfortunate events of June 1914 in Sarajevo, was perceived to be pro-Slav and anti-Hungarian.
+The can't-we-all-get-along 1867-ers were not helped by the fact that Archduke Franz Ferdinand, heir to the aging Franz Joseph until the unfortunate events of June 1914 in Sarajevo, was perceived to be pro-Slav and anti-Hungarian.
 (His wife was Czech.)
 He seems to have wanted to replace the Dual Monarchy with an Austro-Slavic-Hungarian triple version.
 One of his men, Count Slawata, chases Balint through the Trilogy in an effort to recruit our hero to the Heir's cause.

 The overall impression Bánffy gives of political frivolity and futility is supported by historians.
 Paul Lendvai:

 The practice of politics in old Hungary was very much like a comic opera with a handful of aristocrats as actors, who changed their political positions on a whim, or as their mutual personal situations determined.

 The Trilogy is much more than a merely political novel.
 The proper business of a novelist is to show us the many varieties of human character responding to circumstances.
 Bánffy does not disappoint.